Home Case Studies

 Broke a 3-year revenue plateau and grew 94% YoY while improving contribution margin by 8 points.

-Engagement: 18 Months
+Case Study Timeframe: 18 Months

 Revenue Growth